+Meaningful feedback is formative in nature and helps students move beyond a focus on grades.
 Formative feedback is designed to help students (and instructors) understand the learning progress and focus on improvement.
 For example, a professor might require students to submit a first draft of an assignment.
 Feedback on that first draft should focus on how students might expand their thinking, clarify their argument, better incorporate source material, or otherwise improve their writing.

 Grades are value judgements of students’ performance on a given task.
 By contrast, meaningful feedback provides students personalized, specific information about their performance and learning.
 Feedback should not be justification for a grade, but rather positive reinforcement and constructive criticism focused on helping students understand how to improve or expand their thinking.

 Even when feedback is provided on a summative assignment such as a midterm essay or final project, the feedback should focus on lessons the student can carry with them to their next assignment or class.
 By providing specific feedback on areas of organization, presentation, or content knowledge at which students excel or should further develop, you help students improve their learning over the course of their college experience.